 Grits: Stone ground vs Quick Grits

-I prefer the slightly chewy texture of stone ground grits (see below) and I'm partial to Alabama made McEwen & Sons but they take longer than quick grits.
-For this shortcut recipe, I used the Dixie Lily yellow corn grits-they are also packaged and sold in Alabama and grown in the United States.
+I prefer the slightly chewy texture of stone ground grits (see below) and I'm partial to Alabama made McEwen & Sons but they take a little longer than quick grits.

 The food stylist in me always leans toward the yellow grits rather than the white, but it's strictly a personal preference.